Sundays-Order/Sundays-order/README.md

 -Dont mind my ponytown status, half the time i dont even remember it exists.

 -Interests include Horses, art, gacha games (not the ones by luni), writing, and music.

+-I draw on ppls strawpages!
+All my art is signed with S_O so if you see it, its very likely mine! :D

 ### Talk to me about any of my interests please!!
 I don't bite!